chabok-io/chabok-docs/ios/setup.md

 //Swift:

-//Check app was launch by clicking on Notification. if manager?.application(application, didFinishLaunchingWithOptions: launchOptions) ?? false {
+//Check app was launch by clicking on Notification. let launchByNotification = (manager?.application(application, didFinishLaunchingWithOptions: launchOptions))! if launchByNotification{
     print("Application was launch by clicking on Notification...")
 }
 ```
 #### ۲- ثبت کاربر